ForEvolve/ForEvolve-Framework/src/ForEvolve.Markdown/README.md

 > Right now, the library contains only a wrapper around `lunet-io/markdig`, however, in the future, multiple implementations could be used.

 ## NuGet feed
+You can load this package directly or the ForEvolve metapackage.

 ForEvolve [NuGet V3 feed URL](https://www.myget.org/F/forevolve/api/v3/index.json) packages source.
 See the [Table of content](https://github.com/ForEvolve/Toc) project for more info.

 ## How to use (Markdig)